-The START Center provides high quality research and analytic support to public health organizations seeking to have impact both domestically and globally.
-The START Center is able to conduct a wide range of activities, including, but not limited to, problem scoping and definition, review and synthesis of existing data, data analytics, assisting with evidence based strategic planning and prioritization and publication of findings.
-The table to the right summarizes specific areas of expertise offered by the Global and Domestic Programs in The START Center:
+The START Center provides high-quality research and analytic support to public health organizations seeking to have an impact globally.
+The START Center is able to conduct a wide range of activities, including, but not limited to, problem scoping and definition, review and synthesis of existing data, data analytics, assisting with evidence-based strategic planning and prioritization, and publication of findings.
+The timeline below summarizes the START Center’s project process.